-Stop Terrence Wall's Downtown Waunakee, Wisconsin 175-Unit Luxury Apartment Complex
+Stop Terrence Wall's Downtown Waunakee, Wisconsin Luxury Apartment Complex

 0 have signed.
 Let’s get to 2,500!

-Waunakee has already lost most of its character and identity, from the closing of the O'Malley Farm Cafe by a developer, the construction of Southbridge, Westbridge, Kilkenny Farms, and Savannah Village by Don Tierney, which degrade and divide the community, Terrence Wall's in-progress Bishops Bay development (sign our petition to stop it here), the potential big box store at Woodland Crest, to the continuing destruction of the rural farmland surrounding our village, which is creating a wealthy playground.
+Waunakee has already lost most of its character and identity, from the closing of the O'Malley Farm Cafe by a developer, the construction of Southbridge, Westbridge, Kilkenny Farms, and the addition to Savannah Village, the in-progress T. Wall Bishops Bay development, the potential big box store at Woodland Crest, to the continuing destruction of the rural farmland surrounding our village, which is creating a wealthy playground.
 The village demolished historic homes and affordable/single-family housing on Madison and Main Streets for multiple luxury apartment complexes and a KFC restaurant, most of Main Street's trees for road expansion, and downtown/historic buildings for a currently half-empty retail complex and expansion of Kwik Trip.
 Soon, another part of our village will succumb to this epidemic.
 Main Street in Waunakee already has three large buildings; the Madison and Main Apartments, the Hovde Building (Lone Girl Brewing), and the proposed Hovde Apartments across the street.
 However, at Monday's Plan Commission meeting, Terrence Wall presented a proposal for a 4 story, 175-unit apartment complex with a swimming pool on the south side of Main Street's 200 block between West and Fish streets.
 This block is home to many owner occupied single-family homes and local businesses such as a bike shop, tanning studio, tax prep firm, loan office, furnace repair company, a few rental properties, and a nail salon.
 Additional historic homes would also need to be demolished, including Waunakee's famous 100 year-old Packer House pictured above.
 Here are the concerns we have with the proposal.

 The building will have no public retail suites.